machinekoder/pickit-docs/docs/examples/build-a-showcase-demo-with-a-m-camera-and-two-bins.rst

 -  In the Else clause for object found the **Select** commands for Pickit need to be filled in correctly.
    If bin 1 is active the setup file is changed to bin 2 and vice versa.

-In the robot program, a script file function is defined and used.
+In the robot program, two script file function are defined and used.
-The idea here is to not rotate around the 6-th axis of the robot when picking objects.
+The idea of function **final_joint_correction()** is to not rotate around the 6-th axis of the robot when picking objects.
 This is done to make cable managment easier for the camera that is mounted on the head of the robot.
 Also for the demo we don't need to have the correct orientation, it is sufficient to pick the part and drop it off in the other bin.